reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ---
-title: "Caching with ElastiCache for Redis and Spring cloud AWS"
+title: "Caching with ElastiCache for Redis and Spring Cloud AWS"
 categories: [craft]
 date: 2021-05-31 00:00:00 +1100
 modified: 2021-05-31 00:00:00 +1100